Who is Warren Buffett?

 1. Company performance

-Warren Buffett assesses a company's performance using a comprehensive analysis combining quantitative and qualitative factors.
+Buffett assesses a company's performance using a comprehensive analysis combining quantitative and qualitative factors.
 This holistic assessment process combines financial analysis, a deep understanding of the business, and a focus on long-term sustainability.

-One of the aspects Buffett looks at is Return on Equity (ROE), which gives insight into how well a company performs compared to others in the industry.
+One of the factors Buffett looks at is Return on Equity (ROE), which gives insight into how well a company performs compared to others in the industry.
 It's best to consider a company's ROE history to analyze its historical performance.

 ROE = Net Income 0